Evrettu/Game_Engine_exam/README.md

 Object Pooling is implemted by having one duck go first and then having all other ducks start moving once that has either been killed or hits the wall.
+This implemtation optomizes the scene by only creating ducks once the first has gone so that way the player knows the game is starting and by having one go first the player would not notice the delay of spawning the ducks since in later rounds more ducks spawn so having one start the ducks respawning makes the game run smoother and keeps the player interested.

 Command Design Pattern,